IPK-BIT/scorpion/docs/source/api.rst

 This page is currently under construction.
 Feel free to visit this page at a later time!

-Authentication and Administration Endpoints
+Authentication and Authorization Endpoints
 -------------------------------------------

-.. http:post:: /api/v3/projects/
+.. http:post:: /aai/register

     Create a registration request.
 This request needs to be accepted by an administrator before the user can sign in.